BlackReaperSK/simple_dast/README.md

   </a>
 </p>

 This is a Web Application Security project that you can use to discover vulnerabilities and dynamically test applications.
+Automates the entire process of reconnaissance for you.
+It outperforms the work of subdomain enumeration along with various vulnerability checks and obtaining maximum information about your target.

+So, what are you waiting for?
+Go!
+Go!
+Go! :boom:

 Made for study purposes, the project is currently incomplete and may encounter errors during execution.

 ### 📋 Prerequisites